samig59/glpk_fp/README.md

                      It applies a weakly connected component search.
                      It uses the module glpk_graph.f90 to achieve these tasks.

+  * bp_callback_ex.f90, cb_prob_common.f90,  cb_proc.f90 : Skeleton for and
+                     demonstration of the use of call-back procedure by the (mixed) integer programming branch-and-cut solver.
+                     (i) bp_callback_ex.f90 is the main program.
+It sets up a binary problem and calls the glpk solver.
+                    (ii) cb_prob_common.f90 is a module that ellows the main program the the call-back procedure to communicate.
+                   (iii) cb_proc.f90 is a skelleton and an example of a call-back procedure.
+In this example, it passes a feasible solution to the solver.
+As it turns out this is the optimal one.

 How to compile and run the examles:

   1. Compile the glpk_fp.f90 module: